wavelet-lab/docs/source/hardware/xmass.rst

 ---------

 The back side of the xMASS SDR contains the clocking and synchronization circuitry, RF distribution network and calibration sources.
+The picture below shows the standard standalone configuration with one xMASS SDR board.

 .. image:: ../_static/xmass_back_zoom_light.jpg
    :alt: xmass sdr